vmsaif/reversibleLearning/Documents/i3_worksheet.md

 -----------------

 We would like to include a counter for the folders a user has created, but we can't.
 This is inadvertent, prudent debt.
-The way we set up fodlers to work in the database does not lend well to counting, and as a result of this we would need to refactor large portions of the folder implementation (and spend a fair amount of development time) and we don't feel it's an important enough issue to hamper our other features going forward.
+The way we set up folders to work in the database does not lend well to counting, and as a result of this we would need to refactor large portions of the folder implementation (and spend a fair amount of development time) and we don't feel it's an important enough issue to hamper our other features going forward.
 In the end, while it would be nice to see a count of all the topics you've ever needed a folder for, it seemed less important than counting your flashcards.